leanprover/theorem_proving_in_lean4/type_classes.md

 Sometimes we want to think of the default element of a type as being an *arbitrary* element, whose specific value should not play a role in our proofs.
 For that purpose, we can write ``arbitrary`` instead of ``default``.
 We define ``arbitrary`` as an *opaque* constant.
 Opaque constants are never unfolded by the type checker.

+BUGBUG: what does "Opaque constants" mean and what makes it opaque?
+Is it the square brackets?
+Is it that it's returning Inhabited.default???

 ```lean
 # namespace Ex
 # export Inhabited (default)